awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

-1. In the navigation pane, choose **Account Settings**\.
+1. In the navigation pane, choose **Account Settings**, and then choose **View WorkSpaces BYOL settings**\.
 If your account is not currently eligible for BYOL, a message provides guidance for next steps\.

 1. Under **Bring Your Own License \(BYOL\)**, in the **Management network interface IP address range** area, choose an IP address range, and then choose **Display available CIDR blocks**\.

    Amazon WorkSpaces searches for and displays available IP address ranges as IPv4 Classless Inter\-Domain Routing \(CIDR\) blocks, within the range that you specify\.
 If you require a specific IP address range, you can edit the search range\.
 **Important**
-After you specify an IP address range, you cannot modify it\.
-Make sure to specify an IP address range that doesn't conflict with the ranges used by your internal network\.
-If you have any question about which range to specify, contact your AWS account manager or sales representative, or contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/) before proceeding\.
+**After you specify an IP address range, you cannot modify it\.** Make sure to specify an IP address range that doesn't conflict with the ranges used by your internal network\.
+If you have any questions about which range to specify, contact your AWS account manager or sales representative, or contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/) before proceeding\.

 1. Choose the CIDR block that you want from the list of results, and then choose **Enable BYOL**\.